TheMrKingent/NeuralUpscale/README.md

 Upscale images by a factor of 2 via deep convolutional neural network on Python: API and pre-trained models, based on the [ESPC](https://arxiv.org/pdf/1609.05158.pdf) architecture by Shi et al. 2016 [1].

-Two pre-trained models are included: Luminance, RGB.
-You can, however, use any `Tensorflow` model which is compatible with the architecture, or even train your own, in which case `Utilities` package may be useful.
+Two pre-trained models are included: Luminance, RGB, both of which were trained on approximately 33k various images (~6.5Gb).
+You can, however, use any Tensorflow model which is compatible with the architecture, or even train your own, in which case `UpscalingUtilities` package may be useful.

 Requirements: `Tensorflow`, `PIL`.
+Tested on Python 3.10.

 ***